-Noted opening writer Sverre Johnsen has also taken a critical look at the more traditional Open Games, where theory is often based on old or obscure games.
-Making extensive use of modern computer engines, he has overturned ancient assessments and found new paths that breathe fresh life into positions long thought to be resolved.
+Noted opening writer Sverre Johnsen has made extensive use of modern computer engines to overturn ancient assessments, and has found new paths that breathe fresh life into positions long thought to be resolved.
 It is striking how often in his lines Black is able to seize the initiative.

 Sverre Johnsen is a chess analyst, researcher, organizer, trainer and writer from Norway.
-He is co-author of Win with the London System and Win with the Stonewall Dutch, two of the best-selling openings books of recent years.
+He is author or co-author of several successful opening books, including Win with the London System, Win with the Stonewall Dutch, A Killer Chess Opening Repertoire, The Ruy Lopez: A Guide for Black and Win with the Caro-Kann.

 Download a pdf file with a sample from the book.